mozumder/postoffice/README.md

 You then initialize the Django database

-    % ./manage.py makemigrations
+    $ ./manage.py makemigrations
-    % ./manage.py migrate
+    $ ./manage.py migrate
-    % ./manage.py createsuperuser
+    $ ./manage.py createsuperuser

 At this point you can start to administer and run Postoffice.

 You first create a domain that it should serve:

-    % ./manage.py createdomain --email admin@example.com example.com 123.123.123.123 nameserver0.example.com nameserver1.example.com
+    $ ./manage.py createdomain --email admin@example.com example.com 123.123.123.123 ns0.mynameservers.com ns1.mynameservers.com

+This creates the Start-of-authority record as well listing the names of two name servers that would

 Then you can add individual hosts to that domain:

-    % ./manage.py addhost example.com 123.123.123.123 mail
+    $ ./manage.py addhost -mx example.com 123.45.67.89 mail
-    % ./manage.py addhost example.com 123.123.123.123 www
+    $ ./manage.py addhost example.com 123.45.67.89 www

+You can configure all sorts of things for your domain, incuding adding TXT and other domain name records.

-Finally you would run the DNS server for your domain:
+Finally you would run the DNS server for your domain by logging into your dns server machine that has access to the install directory and starting the DNS server:

+    $ ssh ns0.mynameservers.com
+    postmaster@ns0 $ cd install-directory
-    % ./manage.py rundnsserver
+    postmaster@ns0 path-to-install-directory$ ./manage.py rundnsserver

 Note that you need to run this dns server on two machines, and have them connect to the same database.
 This is a requirement for the DNS system for redundancy purposes.
+To do that you will have to log into another system that has the install directory available, and run another DNS server:

+    $ ssh ns1.mynameservers.com
+    postmaster@ns1 $ cd install-directory
+    postmaster@ns1 install-directory$ ./manage.py rundnsserver

 To actualy serve DNS requests from the world, tell your DNS registrar the IP address of the two DNS servers you are running Postoffice.